 In this roughly 10-minute video, it explores the economics of gambling, a bit about how the house edge works, and how the casinos establish a system that players are comfortable entering, knowing that they are playing games that are favorable to the house.

-As it turns down it’s a bit of math, which the video carefully works through, to explain how people have negative and positive reactions to various situations, which means games have to be structured in a way to encourage players to want to take that chance.
+As it turns out it’s a bit of math, which the video carefully works through, to explain how people have negative and positive reactions to various situations, which means games have to be structured in a way to encourage players to want to take that chance.

 As we’ve seen over time, with growing slot jackpots that are harder and harder to achieve, players are willing to gun for that big prize, even if the game itself can be punishing much of the time.
 And, has he walks through in the video, it comes down to the odds, and what people are willing to risk to win.